Creating a first website in 10 steps

 The description meta tag

 It lets you choose the snippet, the descriptive text in pages of results and should be attractive.
-When it is omitted, engines use the first paragraph of content.
+When it is omitted, engines build a snippet from the content of the page, often by using the first paragraph.

 Its format is as follows: <meta name= "robots" content="" > and it is placed in the <head> section too.
 It is intended for robots of search engines.